On this page:

 Paying upfront fees for painting is usually not a good idea, but if the contractor has good references, no more than one-third of the total.
 The cost of painting is mostly labor and preparation, $20 to $50 per hour.

-The average cost to hire a painter to paint a room is $400 to $800.
-However, some will work by the hour or charge per square foot.
+The average cost to hire a painter to paint a room is $955 to $3,000, depending on the size of the room, the height of the ceilings, and the complexity of the job.
+However, some painters will work by the hour or charge per square foot.
 You can figure $1.50 to $3.00 per square foot.

 Paint & Preparation Costs

-Before you decide on a DIY project, remember, it could take a lot longer.
+Before you decide on a DIY project, keep in mind that it could take longer.
 However, if you have the time, or it’s a room you don’t use every day, give it a try.
 The worst that can happen is you have to hire someone to finish or make repairs.

 Before you buy the paint, you will need to decide on your sheen: flat, eggshell or satin, semi-gloss, or full-gloss.
 Full-gloss is usually a little more expensive but easier to clean and has a brighter shine than semi-gloss.
 Typically, professional painters use semi or full-gloss on the trim or in areas that need to be easily cleaned, like the bathroom or kitchen.